-Hopi orchard, garden and healthy eating projects in support of sustainability.Orchards, edible shrubs, herbs, kitchen garden projects using low water drip systems and permaculture design-with-nature practices (such as mulching, companion planting, contouring, rain cisterns) as part of creating more local food supply and healthier diet.
+Orchard, garden and healthy eating projects in support of Hopi food sustainability.Orchards, edible shrubs, herbs, kitchen garden projects using low water drip systems and permaculture design-with-nature practices (such as mulching, companion planting, contouring, rain cisterns) as part of creating more local food supply and healthier diet.

 There is growing interest at Hopi in this type of food raising along with the traditional dry-farm crops that Hopi farmers have cultivated for centuries.

-We are supporting back yard and group projects taught by knowledgeable Hopi and regional gardeners.
+We are supporting individual Hopi gardening projects and Hopi initiated projects taught by knowledgeable Hopi and regional gardeners.
 The goal is for each project to become a viable food-producing installation and a learning opportunity for other Hopis while increasing Hopi food sustainability.

 Hopi Tutskwa Permaculture